AndyFHWN/CLIMB_PSU/README.md

 - CC1 also holds a safe mode which is active if the MC is not available.
 Not sure if also implemented on CC2?
 - CC1 also holds a communication with TT&C but this was only implemented for PEGASUS and is not used for Climb.

-(3) How to receive data vector from CC1/2:
+(3) How to receive data vector from CC1/2 that is send to OBC:

 For the connection to the CC's, there are pins on the PSU for SDA and SCL for both CC's: